pshah-flex/flextime/BACKLOG.md

 **Priority:**
 Medium - Improves user experience when managing multiple agents

+**Status:** ✅ Completed - Search input added with case-insensitive partial matching by name or email, real-time filtering, and empty state handling.

 ---

-### Rename "Hours by Agent" to "Total Hours by Agent"
+### Rename "Hours by Agent" to "Total Hours by Agent" ✅ COMPLETE

 **Request:** Change the label "Hours by Agent" to "Total Hours by Agent" on the Clients page.